lesnik512/notes/coding/microservices.md

 In principle the consistency property of transaction systems as defined in the ACID properties (atomicity, consistency, isolation, durability) is a different kind of consistency guarantee.
 In ACID, consistency relates to the guarantee that when a transaction is finished the database is in a consistent state; for example, when transferring money from one account to another the total amount held in both accounts should not change.
 In ACID-based systems, this kind of consistency is often the responsibility of the developer writing the transaction but can be assisted by the database managing integrity constraints.

+## Service Mesh

+We have two services, service A that wants to call service B, and it can be in any language.
+Consider that this is our application workload.
+A service mesh uses sidecar controllers and injects a proxy next to our service.
+You will end up with two containers in the pod.
+The proxy is a transparent one, and your application is completely unaware that there is a proxy - that is intercepting all incoming and outgoing traffic.
+Furthermore, the proxy also acts as a data firewall

+## Notes

+- If you find yourself repeatedly changing two services together, that's a sign that they should be merged